Bricanyl Turbuhaler (Terbutaline Sulfate)

 How to Take Bricanyl Turbuhaler

-Bricanyl Turbuhaler should be inhaled into your lungs through your mouth.
-Each pack contains detailed instructions for proper use.
+Bricanyl Turbuhaler should be inhaled directly into the lungs as needed for relief.

 Dosage Instructions